What’s up without WhatsApp? Experimental evidence on social capital and subjective well-being

 This study is a two-arm randomized controlled trial conducted across three remote island communities in Indonesia: Karimunjawa (Central Java), Sumba (East Nusa Tenggara), and Banda (Maluku).
 Approximately 1,200 household heads are recruited as participants.
 Prior to randomization, each participant completes a Double-Bounded Dichotomous Choice (DBDC) willingness-to-accept (WTA) elicitation for a one-week WhatsApp restriction.

-Eligible participants (those who use WhatsApp actively and accept at least one bid) are randomized with equal probability to a treatment group (WhatsApp blocked for one week) or a control group (no restriction).
+Eligible participants (those who use WhatsApp actively and accept at least one bid) are randomized with equal probability to a treatment group (partial daily WhatsApp restriction for 6 days) or a control group (no restriction).
 Both groups are surveyed at baseline and endline one week later.
 The primary analysis uses intent-to-treat (ITT) estimation via OLS with baseline outcome controls and fixed effects, following the ANCOVA specification.
-Fieldwork is conducted sequentially: Karimunjawa (22 April–30 May 2026), Sumba (13 May–20 June 2026), and Banda (10 August–18 September 2026).
+Fieldwork is conducted sequentially: Karimunjawa (1 May - 13 June 2026), Sumba (20 May–29 June 2026), and Banda (18 August–29 September 2026).

 Experimental Design Details